Skip to Main Content Skip to Footer

 Abstract:

-APPA’s Center for Facilities Research (CFaR) is sponsoring and conducting research that is expected to produce a widely accepted model for understanding the total cost of investing in and maintaining college and university facilities.
+APPA’s Center for Facilities Research (CFaR) is sponsored and conducted research that produced a widely accepted model for understanding the total cost of investing in and maintaining college and university facilities.
 This Strategic Investment Model and Asset Investment Strategy is intended to assist higher education policy makers (e.g., presidents and chancellors, boards of trustees, legislators, etc.) to better understand the impact of major decisions on such key issues as resource allocation, building design criteria, recruitment and retention of faculty and students, construction strategies, the nature of the learning and research environment, and accountability measures.
 Completed and published in July 2007.

 The Effect of Educational Facilities on Recruitment and Retention of Students [2006]